Tangent-H/EE326-Digital-Image-Processing-Lab/Lab6/report/draft.md

 Most of the time, the image is distorted not only by noise but also by some degradation functions, like atmospheric turbulence and motion blur.

-In this situation, we need to first model the degradation function, transfer it into the frequency domain, and then apply full inverse filtering, Wiener filtering, or constraint least square filtering.
+In this situation, we need to first model the degradation function, transfer it into the frequency domain, and then apply full inverse filtering, Wiener filtering, or constrained least squares filtering.

 ### Modeling